fukuda-s/cbioportal-docker/README.md

 ## Summary
 The image based on mysql:5 and tomcat:9-jre11 with using docker-composer. the MySQL data is stored on Docker volume on local host so the data is not removed when the Docker container is stopped.
+Also support 'session' service for group comparison (from cbioportal v3.0.0).

 ## Requirement